xiaohanchi/COCA/README.md

 trial cases, please use `case = 2` or `case = 3` as appropriate.**

 > **NOTE:** The above example is a simplified version with fewer prior
 > samples and simulations to facilitate user testing.
-The full
+Please note that
+> Monte Carlo error may be non-negligible if the number of simulations
+> is not sufficiently large.
-> calibration procedure is time-consuming, as it requires identifying a
+> The full calibration procedure is time-consuming, as it requires
-> suitable sample size `n.stage2` while controlling the maximum type I
+> identifying a suitable sample size `n.stage2` while controlling the
-> error inflation across a range of potential period effects.
-To
+> maximum type I error inflation across a range of potential period
-> reproduce our results, finer prior sampling and a larger number of
+> effects.
+To reproduce our results, finer prior sampling and a larger
-> simulation replications are required (e.g., increase `prior.sample` to
+> number of simulation replications are required (e.g., increase
-> $10^6$ and setting `n.simu` to $10^4$).
-On a MacBook Air (Apple M1
+> `prior.sample` to $10^6$ and setting `n.simu` to $10^4$).
+On a MacBook
-> chip, 16 GB RAM), running 10,000 replicated studies for a given sample
+> Air (Apple M1 chip, 16 GB RAM), running 10,000 replicated studies for
-> size and true probability scenario (e.g., $H_0$ or $H_1$) takes
+> a given sample size and true probability scenario (e.g., $H_0$ or
-> approximately 20 to 30 minutes.
-Since our calibration involves
+> $H_1$) takes approximately 20 to 30 minutes.
+Since our calibration
-> exploring a range of candidate sample sizes across multiple true
+> involves exploring a range of candidate sample sizes across multiple
-> scenarios, the entire process typically takes 12 to 16 hours.
-In our
+> true scenarios, the entire process typically takes 12 to 16 hours.
+In
-> paper, we used a high-performance computing cluster (Seadragon, the MD
+> our paper, we used a high-performance computing cluster (Seadragon,
-> Anderson research cluster) for the calibration.
-With 200 parallel
+> the MD Anderson research cluster) for the calibration.
+With 200
-> jobs, the complete process takes approximately 20 to 30 minutes on
+> parallel jobs, the complete process takes approximately 20 to 30
-> average.
+> minutes on average.

 Once the optimal `n.stage2` is found, run simulations to get the operating characteristics of the COCA design with the calibrated